Elfi Eschke

-Elfi Eschke is a German-Austrian stage and screen actress who came to prominence during the 1980s and 1990s, taking starring roles in generally light-hearted television dramas and movies directed by Reinhard Schwabenitzky (1947-2022), whom during the 1980s she married.
-In a recent interview, given to mark her seventieth birthday, Eschke confessed to a parallel career as the landlady at the "Itzlinger Hof" (Hotel-Restaurant) in Salzburg.
+Elfi Eschke is a German-Austrian stage and screen actress who came to prominence during the 1980s and 1990s, taking starring roles in generally light-hearted television dramas and movies directed by Reinhard Schwabenitzky (1947–2022), whom during the 1980s she married.
+In a 2021 interview, given to mark her seventieth birthday, Eschke confessed to a parallel career as the landlady at the "Itzlinger Hof" (Hotel-Restaurant) in Salzburg.

 Biography

 Provenance and early years

 Elfi Eschke was born in Bremen.
 Walter Eschke, her father, is described as a "master painter", and her mother, Frieda, as a housewife.
 She regularly tells interviewers that she knew, from a very early age, that she wished to become an actress by profession; and as soon as she had completed her compulsory schooling she enrolled as a student at the dramatic arts department of the Hochschule für Musik und Theater (College of Arts) in nearby Hamburg.
 During her studies she supported herself through a combination of office work, waitressing and, for a time, working as a sales assistant in a shoe shop.
 She was still a student when she accepted a brief engagement with the Theater Bonn.